Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 ## Architectural limitations

-This section lists items that may not be fixed due to fundamental architectural differences between 'soft containers' and those based on Virtual Machines.
+This section lists items that may not be fixed due to fundamental architectural differences between 'soft containers' and those based on VMs.

 ### Networking